 High Performance System Requirements (for best response and rendering time)

 - Intel Core i5 / i7 / i7 “Extreme Edition” or equivalent AMD processor, quad-core or better, 2.4 Ghz or better

-- MAC computer with Intel Processor platforms running, Windows 7 with Service Pack 1 or Windows 8.1 or Windows 10, running via Bootcamp
+- MAC computer with Intel Processor platforms running, Windows 10 64-bit, running via Bootcamp

 - 8GB RAM or better, configured for dual- or quad-channel operation (depending on the memory architecture supported by the processor)

 - 1GB free disk space (NTFS file system)

 - OpenGL-accelerated “gaming-level” video card, with 2GB (or better) video memory and OpenGL 3.3 support required for Deferred Rendering simulation and Volumetric Beams in Virtual View.

 - Free USB port